Petec0x0/tms/README.md

-A Traning Management System Project.
+A Training Management System Project.